Oscillometric Blood Pressure Monitor

 Adding a second finger on top helps apply pressure more effectively This also reducing human factor challenges and simplifying the instructional process.

-____ Sprint III ____
+3rd Sprint

 Objective